-Huron Pines takes a wholistic approach to improving the health of our high-quality Great Lakes ecosystems.
+With offices located in Gaylord and Alpena, Huron Pines takes a holistic approach to improving the health of our high-quality Great Lakes ecosystems.
 We understand that the connections between land, water and people are what make this region special.
 At the core of all of our work is a goal to teach and instill a conservation ethic in the hearts of people across Michigan and beyond and to make our communities better places to live, work and enjoy.

 These are the guiding principles behind all of our efforts, what drives our work:

 Our work improves the quality of life in the communities where we live and serve.
 We understand that we must help empower communities and partners to value their natural resources and work together to be successful.
-Building that conservation ethic starts with school partnerships, opportunities through AmeriCorps, engaging volunteers and local communities, educating civic and elected leaders and always striving to develop the next generation of leaders.
+Building that conservation ethic starts with school partnerships, opportunities through our Huron Pines AmeriCorps program, engaging volunteers and local communities, educating civic and elected leaders and always striving to develop the next generation of leaders.

 2) Do good work